 Resolve neighbourhood noise issues

-Before taking formal steps to complain about noise, you should attempt to contact your neighbour to discuss the problem and try to work out an appropriate solution.
+Before taking formal steps to complain about noise, you should attempt to contact your residential neighbour or local business to work towards an appropriate solution.

 Project Status: When you need to do this